Corporate & employee volunteering

 Location-based volunteering

-Businesses can connect their employees with opportunities across all of the UK, including key hubs like London, Manchester, Birmingham and Bristol.
+You can connect employees with opportunities across all of the UK, including key hubs like London, Manchester, Birmingham and Bristol.
 Local placements often deepen community ties and maximise relevance for employees.

 -